Kushagra-Agnihotri/Timetable-log-parser/README.md

 >cd timetable-log-parser

 Put your log file in the repo folder (or note absolute path).
-The script uses P = "timetable.log" by default — edit that or pass your path by changing the PATH variable.
+The script uses PATH = "timetable.log" by default — edit that or pass your path by changing the PATH variable.